Unlocking the Silent Epidemic: Type 2 Diabetes in Men

 Eat a healthy diet.
 Focus on eating plenty of fruits, vegetables, and whole grains.
 Limit processed foods, sugary drinks, and unhealthy fats.

 Exercise regularly.
-Aim for at least 30 minutes of moderate-intensity exercise most days of the week.
+Aim for at least 30 minutes of moderate-intensity exercise on most days of week.

 Take your medications as prescribed.
 If you’re struggling to keep your levels in check with medication, you should discuss other treatment options with your doctor.